Healthdirect Free Australian health advice you can count on.

 What are the symptoms of encephalopathy?

-The symptoms of encephalopathy vary from person to person.
+The symptoms of encephalopathy vary between people.

 The most common symptom of encephalopathy is a change in mental state, with problems such as:

-Some people might also have:
+Some people might have:

 What causes encephalopathy?